 The Medicare Payment Advisory Commission’s proposed modifications to the Part D federal reinsurance program could change the financial dynamics for Plan D plan sponsors, particularly if appropriate updates are not made to the risk score model.
-This paper by Milliman consultants David Liner and Nicholas Johnson outlines key considerations for plan sponsors as they prepare for proposed changes to the Part D program.
+This paper by Milliman consultants David Liner and Nick Johnson outlines key considerations for plan sponsors as they prepare for proposed changes to the Part D program.

 This article is part two of a two paper series.
 Read paper one about considerations for Part D stakeholders.